ryumiyax/TaikoArcadeLoader/README.md

 mode_collabo025 = false     # Enable one piece collab mode
 mode_collabo026 = false     # Enable ai soshina mode

-[patches.jpn39]             # These patches are only available for version JPN39 chs_patch = false           # Use Chinese font and Simplified Chinese values from the wordlist
-                            # More options are available in the ModManager, in the TestMode menu (Default key is F1)

 [emulation]
 usio = true                 # If usio emulation is disabled, you need to place bnusio_original.dll (unmodified bnusio.dll) in the executable folder.